- Key Information

 - Statutory Information

-Children can be admitted to school at the beginning of the academic year during which they become five.
+Children can be admitted to school at the beginning of the academic year during which they become five and our PAN is currently 15.
 However, we encourage all children to start full time school in the September following their fourth birthday.
 This is to ensure they have a full three terms in the reception class before moving on to the work in Year 1.
 However, admission may also take place in the following January if the child is felt not to be sufficiently mature or if a further term in pre-school care would be beneficial (this is only for children who are 5 after 31 December of that year).
 Please contact the school to discuss the appropriate time for your child to start.

 The Early Years Foundation Stage